erigontech/diagnostics/README.md

 * Adding more "diagnostics scripts" that remotely read DB to check for the current progress of stages in the staged sync.
 * Adding a monitoring for header downloader as well as for body downloader.
 * Perhaps embeeding some metrics visualisation (have no idea how to do it), since all "prometheus"-style metrics are also available to the diagnostics sytem?
+* Ability to extract and analyse go-routine stack traces from Erigon node.
+To start with, extract something like `debug/pprof/goroutine?debug=2`, but for Erigon this would likely result in a lot of go-routines (thousands) with similar traces related to peer management.
+Some analysis should group them into cluster of similar stack traces and show them as aggregates.